-We tend to focus on our weight at the beginning of a new year, and we should pay attention to our pet’s weight too.
-According to a 2014 survey conducted by the Association for Pet Obesity Prevention (APOP), 57.9% of cats in the US are either overweight or obese.
+We should pay attention to our pet’s weight too.
+According to a survey conducted by the Association for Pet Obesity Prevention (APOP), 59% of cats in the US are either overweight or obese.

 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.

 So what does cause feline obesity?
 Lifestyle.
 Much like us, overweight cats are that way because of overeating and lack of exercise.
 Some cats are good at regulating their food intake, others are not.
 If too much food is made available to them, they will eat it.
 Indoor cats generally don’t have much stimulation in their environment — they aren’t stalking, chasing, jumping.

 Right now, I’m catsitting for three cats.
 Patty is quite overweight.
 Her people free feed Patty and her two cat siblings.
 Unfortunately, Patty isn’t good at regulating her food intake, leading to her weight gain.